Skip to main content

 All certificates signed by a post-quantum CA will naturally use post-quantum signatures, regardless of whether the client keys are RSA, ECDSA, EdDSA, or one of the post-quantum algorithms.

-Post-quantum KEM keys cannot be used for signature generation, and as such PKCS#10 CSRs that require signature proof-of-possession (POP) cannot be used.
-CRMF messages, using the RA Verified POP method can be used.
-Currently, NTRU keys are supported for this.
+Post-quantum KEM keys cannot be used for signature generation, and therefore, PKCS#10 CSRs that require signature proof of possession (POP) cannot be used.
+Instead, CRMF messages using the RA Verified POP method can be used.
+Currently, ML-DSA keys are supported for this purpose.
+Additionally, for ML-KEM keys, CMP using encrCert POP is supported as of EJBCA 9.1.
+Furthermore, EJBCA supports the following KEM keys for inclusion in client certificates.

 Example CSR Generation